0x41424142/qualysdk/docs/was.md

 ## ```qualysdk-was``` CLI tool

 The ```qualysdk-was``` CLI tool is a command-line interface for the WAS portion of the SDK.
-It allows you to quickly pull down results from WAS APIs and save them to a CSV file.
+It allows you to quickly pull down results from WAS APIs and save them to an XLSX file.

 ### Usage